somethingsimade/CurrentAngleV2/README.md

 settings["PermaDeath fake character"] = true --[[When enabled, when you die when the reanimate is on, you wont respawn.
 If you want respawn, set it to false
 ]]
+settings["R15 Reanimate"] = false --[[When enabled, your character when reanimated will be R15.
+So you can run r15 scripts.
+This does not make the reanimate itself work with R15.
+]]

 settings["Names to exclude from transparency"] = {
     --[[ example: